 Approval Process

-Following initial approval, the online form and associated documents will be submitted to the next approval level and proceed through the college approval process until the proposal reaches the office of the dean for college or school approval, or all participating deans, if more than one school or college is involved.
+Following initial approval, the Program Management template and associated documents will be submitted to the next approval level and proceed through the college approval process until the proposal reaches the office of the dean for college or school approval, or all participating deans, if more than one school or college is involved.

-Proposals for all program changes proceed from college or school to the Graduate School, which will forward the proposals to the University Course and Programs Committee for review.
-For actions to be reviewed by the University Course and Programs Committee in a given month, the proposal must be at the University Course and Programs Committee level by the first Friday of that month.
+For actions to be reviewed by the Undergraduate or Graduate Council in a given month, the proposal must be received by the announced deadline for each council.
+Review the meeting schedule for each council’s webpage for specific agenda deadlines.

-Actions involving curricula of undergraduate or professional programs (including law)must be reviewed by the University Course and Programs Committee and, for core courses, by the Core Curriculum Committee (CCC) prior to action by the Faculty Senate.
-Actions involving changes to graduate programs must be reviewed by the University Course and Programs Committee prior to action by the Graduate Council and Faculty Senate.
+Actions involving curricula of undergraduate programs must be reviewed by the Undergraduate Council and, for core courses, by the General Education and Core Curriculum Committee prior to action by the Faculty Senate.
+Actions involving changes to graduate or Law programs must be reviewed by the Graduate Council prior to action by the Faculty Senate.

-Actions involving only administrative or organizational changes that have no impact on degree requirements, such as changing a name or code, eliminating or creating departments, moving degree programs from one unit to another, or changing a center or non-academic unit are forwarded following unit review, for information only (no vote) to the initiating college faculty program approval process, the University Course and Programs Committee, the Graduate Council (if appropriate) and the Faculty Senate, before being sent to the provost for review and approval by the chancellor and other entities as required and for implementation.
+Actions involving only administrative or organizational changes that have no impact on degree requirements, such as changing a name or code, eliminating or creating departments, moving degree programs from one unit to another, or changing a center or non-academic unit are forwarded following unit review and college approval to the provost for approval review and approval on behalf of the chancellor.
+Once received, the information is forwarded (no vote) to the Undergraduate or Graduate Council (if appropriate) and the Faculty Senate, before being reviewed by the provost and approved on behalf of the chancellor and being sent to the Board of Trustees and Arkansas Higher Education Coordinating Board for approval.
 A separate form, the Miscellaneous Request Form, is used for these requests.

-Certain program changes must be approved by or reported to the Board of Trustees and the Arkansas Higher Education Coordinating Board (see Board Policy 620.1 and the ADHE Criteria document identified on page one for further details).
+Certain program changes must be approved by or reported to the Board of Trustees (see Board Policy 620.1), the Higher Learning Commission (HLC), and the Arkansas Higher Education Coordinating Board (see AHECB Policy 5.11).
 Among them are the initiation of new programs and substantive program changes including offering a program at an additional (off-campus) site.
 Many other changes must be reported (such as name changes and changes in organizational structure) and may be reviewed for action.
 All program change proposals are reviewed following campus approval to determine which are to be sent forward.
 All campus actions requiring action by either board or notification to either board will be handled by the provost, on behalf of the chancellor.
 Such actions will be reported by letter to the president for inclusion as agenda items for one or both boards.
 All materials for either board must be submitted to the office of the provost in electronic format.
-Items will not be submitted to ADHE for review until they have been approved by the Faculty Senate.
-Given that agenda items must be submitted no later than 120 days prior to the target AHECB meeting, Faculty Senate approval must be received at least four months in advance of that date.
+Academic items will not be submitted to ADHE for review until they have been approved by the Faculty Senate.
+Given that agenda items must be submitted no later than 60 days prior to the target Board of Trustees meeting, Faculty Senate approval must be received at least two months in advance of that date.